tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 Three detectives just left my apartment.
-Betty Lou busted out last night.
+Betty Lou busted out of the looney bin last night.

 That explains the deceased and eviscerated rat in the day-glow orange, knit wool hat I found on my pillow this morning.
+The rat came with a gift card.
+It read, "Gary Kraft?
+That's the kind of name look good on a tombstone."

 Good thing I was out of town in Madison, on my first vacation since Covid, for not just one, but two conventions; comic books(1) & cheddar cheese(2).

 Sometimes it's better to be lucky than extra-sharp.

 Now, my thought first and foremost is that this would be a good time for leaving town.
+My second thought as a desperate man would have been to request lawyers, guns and money as the shit had hit the fan.

 I haven't even unpacked from Wisconsin; it's like kismet.
 I can go expat.
 Betty Lou won't be able to find me, not even if she manages to get out of the country with everybody manhunting her.
 Especially, if I keep moving.
 Maybe they'll catch her.
 Except this time, they'll have to do it without me.
 Shit.
 Who am I kidding?
 Dead man typing.
 I going to get **DOA**\*'d\*.
 That girl *is* poison and I was born under a bad sign.

 Yeah, you see; I dropped a dime on Betty Lou.
 She did not take it well.